giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

 weight law does not match a valid polygon pair, the input is rejected at load time.

-For the full syntax and available variables (`z`, `t`, `w0`, `w1`, `L`, `np`, lookup tables), see the [CSF Weight Laws guide](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/CSFLongitudinally-varying-homogenization-user-guide.md).
+For the full syntax and available variables (`z`, `t`, `w0`, `w1`, `L`, `np`, lookup tables), see the [CSF details](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/CSFLongitudinally-varying-homogenization-user-guide.md).

 ### 2.6 Fast analytical torsional constant (optional)